Nokia Lumia 630: Known issues

 The dual-SIM variant of the device has phone call audio loss issues.

-The Lumia 635 (AT&T GoPhone Variant) has hardware audio /mic /camera function failure issues after the Lumia Denim or the Windows 10 Mobile over-the-air update.
+The Lumia 635 (AT&T GoPhone Variant) has hardware audio/mic/camera function failure issues after the Lumia Denim or Windows 10 Mobile over-the-air update.

 There is a significant area of dimming along the top of the screen.

 Some devices do not allow setting Google as default search.

-The Lumia 630 Dual SIM and Lumia 635 get very hot when running for extended periods of time, especially when running Internet Explorer.

 Variants

 The Nokia Lumia 636 (RM-1027) and 638 (RM-1010) are 1 GB RAM variants of the Lumia 635 that were only sold in China, Hong Kong and the Philippines for specific carriers.
-The international version of Lumia 638 was released but only sold in India exclusively through the Microsoft Brand Store at Amazon.in since December 2014 and is at present the cheapest 4G smartphone in the country.
+The international version of Lumia 638 was released but only sold in India exclusively through the Microsoft Brand Store at Amazon.in since December 2014 and was the cheapest 4G smartphone in the country.

 Lumia 630 TV Edition (RM-979) is a Lumia 630 Dual SIM variant with a built-in ISDB-Tb receiver which is exclusively sold in Brazil.

-Replaceable shell

-The smartphone has a changeable shell: bright orange, bright green, bright yellow, matte black, white.